Behavior and Individual Differences – EDUC 350

 Case Study Assignment

-Given a scenario involving student behavior that is detrimental to the learning process, the candidate will propose research-based practices to promote responsibility, self-discipline, and self-regulation that results in increased student learning (CLO: E, F).
+Given a scenario involving student behavior that is detrimental to the learning process, students will propose research-based practices for rules and routines; maximized learning time; positive reinforcement; low-profile redirection; and consequences.
+(CLO: A, C, D, E)

 Crisis Management and School Safety Assignment